 LOCAL IMPACT

 To welcome such a spectacular event to the region there will be some inevitable restrictions, delays & traffic management requirements.
 Impact mitigations have been developed to ensure minimal possible disruption.
-Support for vulnerable and disabled persons is available and plans to allow access for carers will be made on a case by case basis.
-These plans have been developed and refined following the community consultation meeting in Gatehouse earlier this year.
-We thank all who joined and contributed.
+Support for vulnerable and disabled persons is available and plans to ensure access for carers will be made on a case by case basis.

 IMPACT ZONES